CNBC Financial Advisor Summit: Vision 2022

 Moderator: Sharon Epperson, CNBC Senior Personal Finance Correspondent

 When it comes to cybersecurity, FAs need to consider protecting their clients’ personal data and their personal investments in equal measure.
 In this panel, two cybersecurity experts talk macro and micro cyber risk, from how to think about cybersecurity when choosing investments, to how to defend client assets from increasingly complex forms of attack.

 Charles Carmakal, Mandiant Chief Technology Officer

-Delancey Wealth Management founder Ivory Johnson argued an op-ed on CNBC.com in August that Bitcoin, in small amounts, can benefit client portfolios, with acceptable amounts of risk.
+In August, Delancey Wealth Management founder Ivory Johnson argued in an op-ed on CNBC.com that Bitcoin, in small amounts, can benefit client portfolios, with acceptable amounts of risk.
 “Many asset classes that are now commonplace in a portfolio were at some point considered far too volatile for the average investor.”
 2021 is the year crypto refused to be ignored.
-Ivory Johnson joins the FA Summit to help prepare his fellow FAs for the inevitable moment when a client asks about Crypto.
+Ivory Johnson and Doug Boneparth joins the FA Summit to help prepare FAs for the inevitable moment when a client asks about crypto.